Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 ---
 title: Monitoring Instance Configuration Settings
-summary: Categorized list of ServiceControl Monitoring instance configuration settings.
+summary: Categorized ServiceControl Monitoring instance configuration settings list.
-reviewed: 2021-04-30
+reviewed: 2024-05-07
 ---

 ## Configuration Settings

 The configuration of a Monitoring instance can be adjusted via ServiceControl Management or by directly modifying the `ServiceControl.Monitoring.exe.config` file.
-The settings listed are applicable to the app settings section of the configuration file unless otherwise specified.
+Unless otherwise specified, the settings listed apply to the app settings section of the configuration file.

 ## Host Settings